stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 }
 ```

-Finally we add a further helper to create a draw command for a given model:
+Finally a further helper is implemented to create a draw command for a given model:

 ```java
 static DrawCommand of(Model model) {